 In 2015, the Caribbean Court of Justice issued a consent order on the Maya Land Rights Case brought before it.
 This was a historic ruling for Belize and surrounding regions, reinforcing land rights for Maya people.
 While in Belize, students will work with the Toledo Alcalde Association and the Maya Leaders Alliance, the two main entities leading the movement for Maya Land Rights.
 Students will assist with projects that aim to increase awareness and communicate the meaning and implications of the Maya Land Rights ruling to Maya communities.

-There are 15-20 spots available in this course.
+There are up to 15 spots available in this course.

-Students accepted into the course must complete the Carleton travel registry and the applicable forms and documents for GINS 3200.
+Students accepted into the course are required to complete the Carleton travel registry and the applicable forms and documents for GINS 3200.

 Note: Only students who have received written confirmation that they have been accepted into the course should submit these forms.

 For general inquiries about this course, please contact email@example.com